ESpmdark/ES_Utilities/README.md

 Throttled event to use for WeakAuras where you dont want to create an internal timer, and dont want to run the code on "Every Frame".

-Event fires every 2 seconds.
+Event fires every 10 times per second.

 > Eventname: "ESUTILITIES_WA_EVENT"